ORBAT/docker-kafka/README.md

 ## Todo

-* Not particularily optimized for startup time.
+* Not particularily optimized for startup time
-* Better docs